MostAwesomeDude/construct/docs/compilation.rst

 Overall
 =========

 Construct 2.9 adds an experimental feature: compiling user made constructs into faster (but less feature-rich) code.
-If you are familiar with Kaitai Struct, an alternative framework to Construct, Kaitai compiles its own yaml-based language schemas into Python modules.
-Construct on the other hand, defines schemas in Python and compiles it into also a Python module.
+If you are familiar with Kaitai Struct, an alternative framework to Construct, Kaitai compiles yaml-based schemas into Python modules.
+Construct on the other hand, defines schemas in Python and compiles them into also Python modules.
 Once you define a construct, you can use it to parse and build strings without compilation.
 Compilation has only one purpose: performance.
 Compiled constructs cannot do anything more than original constructs, in fact, they have restricted capabilities (some classes do not compile, or compile only under certain circumstances).

 Requirements